 DataCheck Tool - now available online!
 This web site, developed jointly with the NH Department of Environmental Services and the NH Fish & Game Department, can be used to check for rare species to satisfy a permit or regulatory requirement.

-The Natural Communities of New Hampshire (Second Edition) - The Natural Heritage Bureau announces the release of the Second Edition of Natural Communities of New Hampshire.
+The Natural Communities of New Hampshire (Second Edition) - An updated version of Natural Communities of New Hampshire.
 This new edition contains significant changes from the original version, including many community name changes and newly-described natural community types.
 These changes are summarized in this document in Appendix 2.
 This document also includes a key to the natural communities of New Hampshire in Appendix 3.
 Currently, this edition is only available electronically.

 Key to the Natural Communities of New Hampshire - A standalone version of the natural community key also found as an appendix in the Natural Communities document.